 What is Billing Operations?

-Billing Operations is a function of the accounting department that focuses on oversight of billing systems, processes, and procedures.
-It also includes the management of revenue cycles and customer invoices.
+Billing Operations is a function of the accounting department that oversees billing systems, processes, and procedures.
+It also includes managing revenue cycles and customer invoices.

 Billing Operations aims to ensure that customers pay their bills promptly and to manage any disputes or discrepancies that may arise throughout the process.
 To achieve this, Billing Operations teams use various tools and software to monitor customer accounts and payments and analyze data to better understand patterns and trends that could indicate issues or opportunities.